6 facts about the RRSP Home Buyers’ Plan

 5. Repaying the withdrawal amount

-Your first repayment isn’t due until two years after you make your withdrawal, and the full amount must be repaid within 15 years.
+Your first repayment isn’t due until five years after you make your withdrawal, and the full amount must be repaid within 15 years.
+Originally, you had until two years to begin repaying the withdrawal, but this was updated along with the withdrawal limit by the federal government on April 11, 2024.
 You can start making repayments anytime, and you can repay the full amount early with no penalty, but these are your minimum repayment requirements.
 If you do pay more than the minimum, your remaining balance for future years will be reduced.
 The amount you have to repay each year is equal to 1/15th of the total amount you borrowed from your RRSP.
 You’ll be able to find your full repayment schedule in your CRA My Account.
 The CRA will also send you a yearly Home Buyers’ Plan statement of account.

 6. Not making your minimum repayments